DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 This custom policy can derive a key and optionally, an IV, from a passphrase using PBKDF2.

+PBKDF2 requires as input:
+- a passphrase,
+- a salt,
-PBKDF2 requires a passphrase, a salt, a key strength, and a number of iterations.
+- a key strength,
+- a number of iterations, and
+- a pseudo-random function (PRF).
+This is usually a keyed MAC, aka HMAC.

+This callout supports `HMAC-SHA1` and `HMAC-SHA256` as the PRF.
+The maximum number of iterations is 2560000.

 When configuring this policy to use PBKDF2, you must specify a passphrase.
-You may explicitly specify a salt, a desired output key strength in bits, and a number of iterations.
-The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs", 128, and 128001, respectively, when they are not specified.
+You may optionally specify a salt, a desired output key strength in bits, a number of iterations, and/or a PRF.
+The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs", 128, 128001, and HMAC-SHA1, respectively, when they are not specified.

 Via the configuration, you can configure the policy to derive just a key, or both a key and IV.
 The key is taken from the first N bits, where N may be 128, 192, or 256 as specified by the configurator.
 For 128 bits, it means the key will be an octet stream of length 16.
 If an IV is also needed, the policy will take the next 128 bits from the output of the PBKDF2 as the random IV.
 The IV for AES is always 128 bits; that is the block length of AES.

+To tell the policy to generate the key and use a static IV, specify the iv explicitly.

 ## Example: Basic Encryption with a Passphrase, and Numerous Defaults